 She returned to the North West in 2017, and has enjoyed working on improving parental engagement in her new school, and using continuous provision in KS1.

 Kat represents the MTPT Project in the East Midlands, connecting members of the MTPT Project, organising meet ups and speaking on behalf of the project at various networking events.

 Coordinator of Litdrive, a collaborative shared resource used by English teachers around the world, Kat also recently secured the role of More and Most Able Coordinator at her school upon returning to work.

-She has two sons: Noah, a self-sufficient, inquisitive and politically minded nine year old and Ted, currently in training for Baby that exists on least amount of sleep 2018 (undisputed 2017 champion).
-With another small human on the way, Kat is about to embark on another period of maternity leave and looks forward to sharing her CPD experiences once the time arrives.
+She has three sons: Noah, a self-sufficient, inquisitive and politically minded nine year old and Ted, currently in training for Baby that exists on least amount of sleep 2018 (undisputed 2017 champion) and Max, new small human, who arrived in 2018.

 Ali Russell-Webb, @Ali_85

 Ali trained as an English teacher at Portsmouth University in 2008, and since then has worked her way round most roles in an English Department – ALAN qualifications, Subject Leader and now Lead Practitioner.
 With a tendency to be hanging around ‘outside the box’ and a passion for improving teaching and learning through research, this was the role that sat best.

 Ali has two sons: soon to be three-year-old Finlay, for whom she is waiting for words to be invented to describe… in a good way, of course!
 And soon-to-be one year old Brodie, the keen observer who is eating her out of house and home already.